The first 100 paying customers is always the hardest. Once you have this critical mass it gets much easier to attract new members.

 Free Press Coverage

-The launch of a new website focused at a particular niche is newsworthy.
-It is an excellent opportunity which is usually over looked by new website publishers.
+The launch of a new website focused on a particular niche is newsworthy.
+It is an excellent opportunity that is usually overlooked by new website publishers.

 My target would be to get 100 visitors/week from the press release distribution, which will be 1,200 of your 14,500 visitors.